Professor of Music

-Ron Francois performances as a soloist, recitalist and chamber musician has consistently won the acclaim of notable musicians. "...a big talent..." said Abram Shtern, concertmaster of the Kiev state Opera and professor at the Kiev Conservatory.
-Others proclaim Francois playing as "...extremely musical..."
-Francois plays with great sensitivity and warmth," said Concert Violinist Daniel Heifetz.
-"A wonderful musician...sensitive ensemble player and a brilliant violinist," said Michael Tree from the Guarneri String Quartet.
+Ron Francois has performed in venues across the United States, Canada, Europe, and Mexico as a soloist, chamber musician and orchestral player.
+His performances have consistently won the acclaim of notable musicians. "...A fantastic violinist...a big talent," said Abram Shtern — concertmaster of the Kiev State Opera and professor at the Kiev Conservatory.
+Francois' playing is "...extremely musical.
+Francois plays with great sensitivity and warmth," said concert violinist Daniel Heifetz "...A wonderful musician...sensitive ensemble player and a brilliant violinist," said Michael Tree from the Guarneri String Quartet.

 Founder of the Duo Francois with pianist Silvana Santinelli, the duo was recently awarded the Silver Medal in the ‘Duo’ and ‘Emerging Artists’ categories at the Global Music Awards.
 This prize was awarded for the 2017 release of the Duo Francois’ first CD entitled “Mexico City Blues” on the Itinerant Classics label.

 Most recently, Mexico City Blues was nominated as a semi-finalist at the American Prize Music Awards in the category of Chamber Music- Professional Division.
 The finals take place in Spring 2019.